Dr Michael Dunn

-He is the author of more than 50 peer reviewed journal articles and book chapters.
-He is currently working with Tony Hope on a 2nd Edition of the popular book, 'Medical Ethics: A very short introduction', for Oxford University Press.
-Two of his co-edited books have been recently published:
+He is the author of more than 50 peer reviewed journal articles and book chapters and he is currently working with Tony Hope on a 2nd Edition of the popular book, 'Medical Ethics: A very short introduction', due to be published by Oxford University Press in Autumn 2018.
+Two co-edited books have been recently published:

 - Empirical Bioethics: Practical and theoretical perspectives, Cambridge University Press, 2017. (with J. Ives and A. Cribb)